Also: Tips for how to dump ’em!

-Almost on a weekly basis these days, I’m hearing from writers who have relationships with lousy clients that are simply untenable.
-There are clients who never pay on time, who demand attention at all hours of the day and on weekends, clients who are borderline abusive, and clients who blur the line between personal and professional.
+When you’ve been freelancing as long as I have (20+ years and counting!), you hear a lot of stories about lousy clients.
+Clients who never pay on time, who demand attention at all hours of the day and on weekends, clients who’re borderline abusive, and clients who blur the line between the personal and the professional.

-And you need to take immediate steps to fix that.
+And then you need to take immediate steps to fix that.

-Why do good writers cling to lousy clients?
+So, why do good writers bring in lousy clients?
 Here are some common reasons.

 The Problem: You have no confidence

-The Solution: Speak up.
+Speak up.
 Put your foot down.
-If your client is late in paying you, let them know that you won’t be doing any further work for them until that bill is cleared.
-If they’re calling you late at night or on weekends, let it go to voicemail or tell them that you’re not available after business hours.
+If your client is late in paying you, let them know you won’t be doing any further work for them until that bill is cleared.
+If they’re calling you late at night or on weekends, let it go to voicemail or tell them you’re not available after business hours.

 Set your limits and stick to them.